 top of page

-Positions are available in microbiology, bioengineering, computational biology, and microfluidics.
+Positions are available for students and researchers in microbiology, bioengineering, computational biology, AI and machine learning, automation, imaging, and microfluidics.
 For more information, please contact Dr. Oliveira at smdoliveira@ncat.edu.

 JSNN Cleanroom Facility